 A very big deal – and not something many other companies can claim – we were also recognized as a Sample Vendor in four Gartner Hype Cycle reports including the: Hype Cycle for Human Capital Management Technologies, 2022; Hype Cycle for Digital Workplace Infrastructure and Operations, 2022; Hype Cycle for Digital Workplace Applications, 2022; and Hype Cycle for Frontline Worker Technologies, 2022.

-And as demonstration of our deep commitment to our customers and their success, the ActivTrak Productivity Lab launched ActivTrak Academy, a learning center to help customers turn workforce insights into action; debuted Productivity Lab assessments that surface insights to drive better decision-making; published Productivity Benchmarks with cross-industry and industry-specific baselines; and introduced the Work Wiser video series featuring thought leader best practices.
+And as a demonstration of our deep commitment to our customers and their success, the ActivTrak Productivity Lab launched ActivTrak Academy, a learning center to help customers turn workforce insights into action; debuted Productivity Lab assessments that surface insights to drive better decision-making; published Productivity Benchmarks with cross-industry and industry-specific baselines; and introduced the Work Wiser video series featuring thought leader best practices.

-I look forward to working with you in 2023 and continuing to develop world-class workforce analytics that deliver value and competitive advantage to your business.
+We look forward to working with you in 2023 and continuing to develop world-class workforce analytics that deliver value and competitive advantage to your business.